Where We're From

 I am from a house painted in red,

-from the northside of Waukegan.
+the northside of Waukegan.

 I am from unpaved streets that skinned my knees